Finding the best sealant for wood burning is important. It will protect and give longevity to your artwork.

 It brings back the luster of the wood and keeps the wood healthy.

 Carnauba Wax (food grade) and Oil

-Carnauba wax is a hard drying wax that leaves wood surfaces protected and lustrous.
-It adds a natural oil that helps create a moisture barrier maintaining moisture both in and outside the wood piece.
+Carnauba wax is a hard-drying wax that leaves wood surfaces protected and lustrous.
+It adds a natural oil that helps create a moisture barrier maintaining moisture both inside and outside the wood piece.